 Details regarding (the examination schedule, examination subjects, the interview, and previous examination questions) may be found here.

 Yes, the entrance examination may be taken in English.
-The entrance examination questions are the same for both the Japanese-language examination and the English-language examination.
+The questions will be available in both Japanese and English.

 The unique assets of SOKENDAI may be summerized in the following three points: